 54 Fire Road 17, Havelock

-Belmont Brewery, specialists in English-style beers, claims they worked eight days a week to produce an amber ale in honour of the Waterway.
-The effort has paid off – try this latest addition to their already impressive roster of beers.
+Belmont Brewery’s specialists in English-style beers claim they worked eight days a week to produce an amber ale in honour of the Waterway.
+The effort has paid off – try the Long and Winding Trent Amber Ale, the latest addition to their already impressive roster of beers.

 6923 ON-35, Coboconk

 Traditional British afternoon tea in a box!
 This offering comes complete with Yorkshire gold teabag, sugar, honey, a wedge of lemon, Carnation milk, crustless sandwiches, petit four cake, chocolate dipped strawberry, French macaroon, creamed horn, cream puff, scone, clotted cream, and mini jam jar.
 Order based on the number of guests and you’re set.